 But I'll tell you this, no matter how many times you hear them, these lies bear no resemblance to the truth.
 These common money myths feel like the truth for a lot of reasons:

-- Sometimes they've been ingrained in your thinking from a young age.
+- Sometimes it's part of a money mindset that's been ingrained in your thinking from a young age.

 - It's easy to believe someone else's opinions about money without ever developing your own.